 Aldehyde oxidoreductase

-The studied aldehyde oxidoreductase enzyme (AOR) incorporates in its active centre a tungsten ion, the heaviest element with biological function.
+The aldehyde oxidoreductase enzyme (AOR) incorporates in its active center a tungsten ion, the heaviest element with biological function.
 Tungsten-containing enzymes occur only in bacteria and archaea, are very oxygen-sensitive and catalyze reactions with very low redox potential.

 The studied AOR was isolated from Aromatoleum aromaticum (AORAa) a mesophilic and facultative anaerobic bacterium.
 AORAa characteristics differ significantly from the best-studied examples of AOR from the hyperthermophilic archaea.
 It is less oxygen-sensitive and has a more complicated structure.
 The AORAa catalyses the oxidation of a wide variety of aldehydes to the respective acids with either viologen dyes or NAD+ as electron acceptors.[1]